Music (2022 - 2024)

 Principles of tonal music composition including 18th and 19th century harmonic, formal, and contrapuntal practices.
 Exercises in four-part voice-leading and species counterpoint are supplemented by analyses of music from around the world and from a variety of genres, including concert and popular music.

 MUSIC-UA 202 Formerly Harmony and Counterpoint II.
 Prerequisite: Music Theory I (MUSIC-UA 201) or equivalent, or placement by departmental diagnostic exam.
 Laboratory section required.
 Offered every year.
 4 points.

 Chromatic harmony as developed and practiced by composers of the 19th century and beyond.
 Introduction to score reading and principles of musical analysis applied to larger musical structures.
 Continuation of species counterpoint and an introduction to invertible counterpoint and fugue.

-Topics Courses for the Major
+Topics Courses for the Major in Music

 These courses are open to all students who meet the prerequisites, but non-majors may require departmental permission.
 Specific topics for some of these courses may vary by semester.

 MUSIC-UA 18 4 points.